isc-projects/kea/doc/sphinx/arm/config-backend.rst

 To differentiate between different Kea server configurations, a list of the server tags used by the servers must be stored in the database.
-For the DHCPv4 and DHCPv6 servers, it can be done using the commands described in :ref:`command-remote-server4-set` and :ref:`command-remote-server6-set`.
+For the DHCPv4 and DHCPv6 servers, it can be done using the :isccmd:`command-remote-server4-set` and :isccmd:`command-remote-server6-set` commands.
 The server tags can then be used to associate the configuration information with the servers.
 However, it is important to note that some DHCP configuration elements may be associated with multiple server tags (known